maurotory/jenkins-cli/README.md

   "job": "my-root-folder/my-subfolder/my-job"
 }
 ```
-And `job`, which is an optional field, corresponds to the full project name of the job, so in case the job is created inside a folder, add the whole path.
+And `job`, which is an optional field, corresponds to the full project name of the job.
+In case the job is created inside a folder, add the whole path.
+Finally run the command below.
-Then run the command below.
-If you receive a success message with the Jenkins server info it means that you are good to go!
 ```
 jctl info
 ```
+If you receive a success message with the Jenkins server info it means that you are good to go!

 ## Examples